laffan/scribble-train/generator/README.md

 ## Installation

+SVG manipulation depends on Inkscape.
+Getting it up and running on macOS

 `brew install cairo`

 (If you run in to a "can't find cairo" error, you may need to run the following : )